grahamfalconer/CV/README.md

 [Projects](#Projects) | [Skills](#Skills) | [Technologies](#Technologies) | [Experience](#Experience) | [Education](#Education) | [My Website](http://grahamfalconer.surge.sh/ "Grahams Portfolio") | [LinkedIn](https://www.linkedin.com/in/graham-falconer-696b0716b "Grahams LinkedIn")

 I'm a fullstack developer and graduate of <a href="https://makers.tech/"> Makers Academy </a> in London.
-I love to build and create technology!
-My journey into tech has seen me be a geography student and management consultant.
+My journey into software has seen me be a geography student and a management consultant.
 I am passionate about making impactful change and am enthusiastic about the work I do.
-I am most comfortable working with a MERN stack, however am always looking for new and exciting to challenges when it comes to picking up new tech.
+I am most comfortable working with a MERN stack, however am always looking for new and exciting challenges when it comes to picking up new tech!

 </div>